Goal-Oriented Semantic Communications for 6G Networks: Introduction

-Motivated by this, in this paper, we propose a generic task-oriented and semantics-aware (TOSA) communication framework, which jointly considers the semantic level information about the data context, and effectiveness level performance metric that determines data importance, for different tasks with various data types.
-The main contributions of this paper are: \begin{enumerate} \item We first present unique characteristics of the traditional text, speech, image, video data types, and emerging $360^\circ$ video, sensor, haptic, and machine learning models.
-For each data type, we summarize the semantic information definition and extraction methods in Section~II. \item We then propose a generic TOSA communication framework for typical time critical and non-critical tasks, where semantic level and effectiveness level are jointly considered.
-Specifically, by exploiting the unique characteristics of different tasks, we present TOSA information, their extraction and recovery methods, and effectiveness level performance metrics to guarantee the task requirements in Section~III. \item To demonstrate the effectiveness of our proposed TOSA communication framework, we present the TOSA solution tailored for interactive Virtual Reality (VR) data with the aim to maximize the long-term quality of experience (QoE) within the VR interaction latency constraints and analyze the results in Section IV. \item Finally, we conclude the paper in Section V. \end{enumerate}
+Motivated by this, in this paper, we propose a generic goal-oriented semantic communication framework, which jointly considers the semantic level information about the data context and effectiveness-aware performance metrics about data importance for different tasks with various data types.
+The main contributions of this paper are: \begin{enumerate} \item We first present the existing semantics for traditional text, speech, image, and video data types.
+More importantly, we analyze the unique characteristics of emerging data types, including $360^\circ$ video, sensor, haptic, and machine learning models, and propose corresponding semantics definition and extraction methods in Section~II. \item We then propose a generic goal-oriented semantic communication framework for typical time-critical and non-critical tasks, where semantic level and effectiveness level are jointly considered.
+Specifically, by exploiting the unique characteristics of different tasks, we present goal-oriented semantic information, their extraction and recovery methods, and effectiveness-aware performance metrics to guarantee the task requirements in Section~III. \item To demonstrate the effectiveness of our proposed goal-oriented semantic communication framework, we present the goal-oriented semantic communication solution tailored for Unmanned Aerial Vehicle (UAV) control and analyze the results in Section IV. \end{enumerate}